pisv/gethandly.wiki-playground/Step-Four.md

 method `buildDelta` is called, it creates a delta over the cached contents and the new contents.

-Launch runtime Eclipse again and repeat the test.
-The new variable will now be shown instantly in **Foo Navigator**.
+Launch the runtime workbench again and repeat the test.
+The new variable will now be shown instantly in the **Foo Navigator**.
 Great, now close the editor without saving changes.
 The new variable still shows up.
 Not good!

-To fix that, we need to fire events about switching the Foo file to/from working copy mode.
-For this, we will extend the `SourceFile`'s method `workingCopyChanged`:
+To fix it, we need to fire events about switching the Foo file to/from working copy mode.
+To do that, we will extend the `SourceFile`'s method `workingCopyChanged`:

 ```java